ensketch/build2-default-options/default-options/README.md

 ### API Reference

-At present, we regret to inform you that there is no API reference documentation available, primarily due to the absence of a stable and automated generation mechanism.
+At present, we regret to inform you that there is no API reference documentation available, primarily due to the absence of a stable and automated generation mechanism for modern C++ libraries.
 However, we encourage you to explore the source files for an extensive catalog of namespaces, classes, functions, and variables.

 Our source files are organized into interface and implementation units.